Dynamic Propagation of Mode III Cracks in a Lattice Boltzmann Method for Solids: Discussion and Conclusion

 This work introduced a method to simulate dynamic crack propagation using an LBM for solids.
 In contrast to the more established alternatives, such as finite element methods, it is based on the rather efficient concept of processing very few lattice points in each time step.
 This keeps the regular lattice unchanged, without the need to re-mesh the domain.
+While no intensive study on the efficiency has been undertaken so far, it can be projected that the overall efficiency of the LBM is maintained.
+Only a small number of lattice points is processed for the identification of new boundary points.
+This processing step is only needed if the crack propagates.
+Furthermore, boundary conditions are not initialized in each time step that crack growth occurs.
+Thus little computational effort is added to the LBM due to this crack propagation step.
+This is corroborated by the comparison of CPU times for the examples in Sec.~\ref{sec:numerics:efficiency}.
+Additionally, the matrix inversion necessary for the boundary conditions is a computationally expensive operation, which accounts for some of the needed CPU time.
+With different boundary conditions, the additional cost could be reduced.

 Two cases have been implemented and validated in numerical experiments.
 In the first one, steady growth of a mode III crack has been compared to analytical results.
+This shows a good accuracy for the evaluation of the SIF in a dynamical model, as described in Sec.~\ref{sec:algo:details}.
 In the other case, crack propagation with a criterion based on the SIF has been simulated.
-Both experiments show expected results.
+This example shows the expected results and delivers evidence, that the algorithm is conceptually capable of describing crack growth based on a fracture criterion.
 Difficulties stem from the evaluation of $K$.
 It is very sensitive to changes in the fields surrounding the crack tip.
 However, the algorithm introduced here is not tied to the evaluation of $K$.

-This work presents crack propagation for a specific LBM that solves the reduced problem of antiplane shear deformation.
-But the concept is not restricted to this type of problem.
-The simple geometric considerations should be easily applicable to more general problems and mode I or II cracks.
-Furthermore the algorithm can be extended to other criteria, such as one regarding configurational forces or mixed mode criteria to determine the crack propagation direction.
+In fact, not only the method to obtain $K$, but the criterion, as well as the entire LB scheme, could be exchanged and the underlying geometric considerations would still hold.

+Moreover, to clarify the generalization beyond the reduced problem of antiplane shear deformation, it can be noted that the algorithm is modular by design.
+Effectively, it only depends on the geometric aspects of the lattice.
+Since crack propagation is appended as a post-processing step, the LB scheme can be swapped out, as long as it supplies the data necessary for the evaluation of the criterion.
+Furthermore, the criterion can be exchanged, e.g.\ to one regarding a mixed mode propagation based on $K_I$ and $K_{II}$ in plane strain.

+As topics of future research, this generalization should be undertaken.
+More studies on the physicality of the results and comparisons to the established numerical methods, especially regarding the computational efficiency, would be of great interest as well.